Interested in this course? Book now for Open Day to find about more

 Assessments relate to your development of practice in school.
 All are coursework based, you will generate reflective journals, portfolios, essays and presentations.

-Gill Golder is Director of Marjon Teacher Education Partnership, she taught in schools for 13 years before joining the University, she works with schools, MATS and alliances to support whole school improve, develop evidence based practice and support teacher development.
+Gill Golder is Professor in Teacher Education and Formaly Dean of MArjon Teacher Education Partnership, she taught in schools for 13 years before joining the University, she works with schools, MATS and alliances to support whole school improve, develop evidence based practice and support teacher development.
 She spends some of her time in Westminster discussing latest ideas and initiatives with the Department for Education and other Education group.

 Hannah Wood studied Applied Sports Science & Coaching (with ICT), then took a PGCE in Secondary Physical Education and a Masters in Education (all at Marjon).
 She then taught for ten years and now teaches at Marjon, mostly working with trainee PE teachers.
 One of her main research interests is in mentor and mentee relationships; expectations, roles and responsibilities of each; a passion that she brings to the course recognising the often informal mentoring role that PE teachers particularly can play in young people’s lives.